ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

                       uint32_t                 priority,
                       rocprofiler_client_id_t* client_id)
 {
-    // if not first tool to register, indicate tool doesn't want to do anything if(priority > 0) return nullptr;
+    // If not first tool to register, indicate that the tool doesn't want to do anything if(priority > 0) return nullptr;

-    // (optional) provide a name for this tool to rocprofiler client_id->name = "ExampleTool";
+    // (optional) Provide a name for this tool to rocprofiler client_id->name = "ExampleTool";

     // info provided back to tool_init and tool_fini